Gender Stereotypes: Definition, Examples, And Research

 Health and well-being

 Stereotypes can have implications for physical and mental health.
 For instance, rigid expectations around masculinity can discourage men from seeking help with their mental health, leading to higher rates of untreated mental health conditions.
-Stereotypes related to body image may contribute to body dissatisfaction, disordered eating, and body image issues in both men and women.
+Stereotypes related to body image may contribute to body dissatisfaction, disordered eating, and body image issues in people of all genders.

 Perpetuation of bias and discrimination